© High Mountain Dressage 2012

 Gina's Bio

 Born in 1973, I had to wait an additional 11 years till my parents were convinced that my love for horses was not a passing phase and so they finally agreed to pay for regular riding lessons.
 Thank you, guys!
 I still recall that very first lesson on a cold November afternoon on a chestnut mare called Piroschka.
 With only one lesson per week, my greed to learn was by far not fulfilled, so I helped with barn chores to earn additional riding and vaulting lessons.
 Some years later I was asked to substitute teach children's and beginner's group lessons and soon the training of horses followed.
-The stable also worked with a group of disabled people providing therapeutic riding, which was a
+The stable also worked with a group of disabled people providing therapeutic riding, which was a great experience and enrichment, both personally and professionally.

-great experience and enrichment, both personally and professionally.
 Since the basic training in Germany includes Dressage and Jumping, I competed in both disciplines at first, although soon leaving the jumper world behind.
-However, at the age of 19 I decided to stop showing all together and focussed on training only.
+However, at the age of 19 I quit showing all together for a while and focussed on training only.

 After my move to Berlin, I continued training horses in Dressage for a private stable.